20518 - CITIES, CULTURAL TOURISM AND URBAN LIFE

 - Group assignments

 The course is based on a mix of face-to-face lectures, guest speakers’ speeches and company visits, and group assignments.
 The mix enables students to apply concepts to real-life situations.
-Students gain the most from class participation.
+As such, students gain the most from class participation.

 - Guest Speakers' talks and company visits provide students the opportunity to get in touch with leaders of the sector and confront on specific policy and managerial challenges faced by tourism professionals and decision makers.